nmedovich/How2WebDev/lessons/Project0/readme.md

 2. *Create two folders in your web root to hold your JS and CSS files*.

 3. *Create a CSS file in its respective folder.*  Its name doesn't matter as long as you change its name in the <link> element.
-Remember, CSS file files must end with `.css`.
+Remember, CSS file files must end with `.css`.  *Into it, insert the CSS code block above.*

 4. *Create a JS file in its respective folder.*  Its name also doesn't matter as long as it's edited properly.
-JS files must end with `.js`.
+JS files must end with `.js`.  *Into it, insert the JS code block above.*  (One-liner, says "alert").

 5. *Insert the proper linking code for the CSS into the <head> element.*  Don't forget to edit the name of the CSS sheet as necessary.  **HINT**: The path to a file in the "css" folder would be `css/someSheet.css`.